-Roxbury’s changes over time are visible throughout the neighborhood in both clear and subtle ways, with the hills, streets and buildings recalling the almost four centuries of Roxbury’s history.
+Changes over time are visible throughout Roxbury's neighborhoods in both clear and subtle ways.
+Hills, streets, and buildings recall the tales and tribulations of almost four centuries of its history.

-In 1630, ten years after the Pilgrims established Plymouth, a group of English Puritans, led by John Winthrop, landed slightly further north and founded Massachusetts Bay Colony with headquarters in Boston.
-With coastal Native American populations decimated from disease, brought to them by earlier fishermen, traders, explorers and colonists, the Massachusetts Bay Colony found the coastline largely empty, and quickly founded a group of six towns, among them Boston, Cambridge, and Roxbury.
-For more than 200 years, Roxbury also encompassed West Roxbury and Jamaica Plain.
+In 1630, ten years after the Pilgrims established Plymouth, a group of English Puritans, led by John Winthrop, landed slightly farther north and founded Massachusetts Bay Colony with headquarters in Boston.
+With coastal Native American populations decimated from disease brought to them by earlier fishermen, traders, explorers, and colonists, the Massachusetts Bay Colony found the coastline largely empty and quickly founded a group of six towns, among them Boston, Cambridge, and Roxbury.
+For more than 200 years, Roxbury also included West Roxbury and Jamaica Plain.

 Though the topography and borders of Roxbury have changed, the early layout of the village still forms the framework of the modern-day neighborhood.
 Washington, Dudley, Centre, Roxbury, and Warren streets were all laid out in the first years of the settlement.

-The town center was located at John Eliot Square, where in 1632 the first meetinghouse was built, for both church services and civic affairs.
-Nearby the Eliot Burial Ground was established in 1632 at the corner of Eustis and Washington streets.
-Also hailing from the earliest days are a parting stone placed at the junction of Roxbury and Centre Street pointing the way to Dedham and Providence (south, to the left) and Watertown and Cambridge (north, to the right) and a milestone on Centre St, indicating Boston is three miles away.
+The town center was located around John Eliot Square, where in 1632 the first meetinghouse was built, for both church services and civic affairs.
+Nearby, the Eliot Burial Ground was established in 1632 at the corner of Eustis and Washington Streets.
+Also hailing from the earliest days are a parting stone placed at the junction of Roxbury and Centre Streets pointing the way to Dedham and Providence (south, to the left) and Watertown and Cambridge (north, to the right) and a milestone on Centre St, indicating Boston is three miles away.